fernandomarins/firebase-chat/README.md

 ## Project Overview

-This is chat app using Firebase as database.
+This is a chat app using Firebase.
+You can send your location, photos and videos.

 ## Skills Learned